 Many events are automatically added to the timeline, for example births, deaths, marriages, emotional process start and end dates, and others.
 You cannot edit the description of these events or change the person(s) they are associated with, but you can edit the dates.

 Choosing what kind of variables to track in the timeline can make it easier to get more objective about emotional process.
-For example, it may be useful to track changes in a symptom in relation to nodal events.
+For example, it may be useful to track changes in different symptoms within a set of people in relation to nodal events.
 Or, it may make sense to choose a few variables that define progress toward a goal.
 The app allows you to add your own variables to the timeline so that you can more objectively track change in the emotional system over time.
+These variables and changes in their values are shown in the diagram so that you can get a holistic view of how things are changing across the system over time.

 These custom variables will store whatever value you type into them.
 You create custom variables by opening the timeline, clicking the "Settings" tab, then editing the list of variables at the top of the settings view.
 The variables you add will appear as extra columns in the timeline.